 - New biogas buses and biogas filling stations

-As a zero-carbon mobility solution, a considerable number of new energy-efficient biogas-fueled buses will be deployed in Sonderborg, while each of the buses can carry bikes on board for a combined trip.
+As a zero-carbon mobility solution, 44 new energy-efficient buses fueled by biogas; improved digital services notifying users of departures etc. on apps and displays at major hubs; each of the new buses can carry 4 bikes on board, allowing a combined trip.

 - Citizen engagement program

-As part of Sonderborg’s official strategy to become a zero-carbon emission community by 2029, a citizen engagement program has been developed for involving local housing associations in retrofitting activities.
+As part of Sonderborg’s official strategy to become a zero-carbon emission community by 2029, a citizen engagement program has been developed for involving citizens and local housing associations in retrofitting activities.